 Type, (double-space) and correctly label all assignments and reports.
-Since writing is a key skill in the public relations profession, make certain that grammar, syntax, spelling, punctuation and style are perfect.
+Since writing is a key skill in the public relations profession, make certain that your grammar, spelling, punctuation, sentence structure, syntax and accuracy are perfect.
 For each written assignment, content and writing will count separately and equally.
 Just to make it clear, FIVE points will be deducted for every spelling, grammatical and typographical error.